Dendrochronology Intensive Summer Course (DISC) 2025

 Registration & Fees

 To register, please fill in this form.
-In-person course fees (May 13 – May 31) are $1000 for students and $1200 for professionals.
-All fees must be paid by May 1, 2024.
+Course fees are $1200 for students and $1400 for professionals.
+All fees must be paid by April 14, 2025.
 Fees do not include room and board.
 If you are interested in on-campus housing options, please indicate so on the registration.
+NOTE: On-campus housing is limited so please register and indicate this option as early as possible.

 Please contact Skye Bennett (skyebennett@email.arizona.edu) to set up payment by check or wire transfer.
 If you are interested in taking this course for University of Arizona credit, please send us an email at disc@ltrr.arizona.edu.